SketchyMaze/guidebook/docs/custom-doodads/scripts.md

 A positive X velocity propels the doodad to the right.
 A positive Y velocity propels the doodad downward.

+#### Self.GetVelocity() Velocity

+**New in v0.9.0**

+Returns the current velocity of the doodad.

+Note: for playable characters, velocity is currently managed by the game engine.

 #### Self.SetMobile(bool)

 Call `SetMobile(true)` if the doodad will move on its own.